arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ![](assets/x8-oob-wifi-sucess.png)

-## Controlling Portenta X8 through the terminal
+## Controlling Portenta X8 Through the Terminal

 You have plenty of ways to communicate with your board, we are going to show adb and ssh.